Guide to saving money to move out

 Saving up to rent

 To start saving for your future rental, research rent costs in your area.
-As a general rule, you don’t want your rent to cost any more than 30 percent of your monthly take-home pay.
+A general rule is limiting rent costs to no more than 30 percent of your monthly take-home pay.
+However, less money spent on rent means more money available for short-term and long-term saving goals.
 Once you’ve determined what your rent will be, add another 30 percent to that to account for living expenses.
 This will include things like:

 You should also see whether the rental units you’re considering will require a deposit.
 Many landlords ask for security deposits and first and last months’ rent.
 There may also be a pet deposit, if you’re bringing a furry friend.
 There are also moving costs to consider: packing materials, moving truck rentals or moving company fees.